 Time management is a serious problem for students facing the unfamiliar demands of college, particularly for those who have work and family responsibilities.
 The evidence from behavioral sciences about the impact of reminders, of asking people to commit in advance to carrying out tasks at a specified time, and of simplifying their options is mounting.
 Applying these insights to supporting student success holds great promise.

 More experimentation will improve understanding of the optimal amount of structure and the optimal design of nudges and reminders for students.
 But rather than just trying to pound basic quantitative and verbal skills into students with weak academic preparation, institutions should focus on straightforward ways to improve their self- confidence and their organizational skills, keep them on track to complete the required daily tasks, and make it easier for them to make choices that will serve them well.

 In a different vein, a small number of states have begun requiring that all high school seniors register for and take the SAT or ACT college entrance exam.
 Careful studies analyzing changes in college application and enrollment behavior in these states, relative to those that do not require the tests, find notable increases, particularly in four-year and more selective institutions.

 Harry J. Holzer is a Professor of Public Policy at Georgetown University, an Institute Fellow at the American Institutes for Research, and a Nonresident Senior Fellow in Economic Studies at Brookings.
 He is also a former Chief Economist at the US Department of Labor.

 Sandy Baum is a higher education economist and a Senior Fellow at the Urban Institute.
 She has written extensively on college access, college financing, financial aid, and student debt.

-Their book, Making College Work, is set for publication by Brookings Institution Press on Aug.
+Their book, Making College Work, was published by Brookings Institution Press on Aug.
 29. Learn more and order the book here.